davidgiven/fluxengine/doc/acorn-adfs.md

 Just do:

 ```
-.obj/fe-readacorn
+.obj/fe-readadfs
 ```

-You should end up with an `acorn.img` of the appropriate size for your disk format.
+You should end up with an `adfs.img` of the appropriate size for your disk format.